-No American TV channels on my hotel room TV in Prague is quite a relief after weeks of disaster media impacting my psyche at home in California.
-Hurricane Harvey, Hurricane Irma, Hurricane Maria, California and western states fires, Las Vegas shootings and the unrelenting Trump media shitstorm have taken a toll on many of us far removed from the immediate effects of tragedy in various different ways.
+No American TV channels on my hotel room TV in Prague is quite a relief after weeks of disaster media impacted my psyche at home in California.
+Hurricane Harvey, Hurricane Irma, Hurricane Maria, California and western states fires, Las Vegas shootings and the unrelenting Trump media shitstorm have taken a toll on many of us in various different ways, even when far removed from the immediate effects of tragedy .

 A couple of weeks ago I listened to a psychologist on NPR saying perhaps we don’t need to watch 8 hours of disaster TV every day when it is not directly affecting us.
 I can’t seem to turn it off.

 I have been waiting for a change of scene.